Glossary

 MCC

 Merchant Category Code.
 A universal four-digit classification code describing whether a particular business predominantly provides goods or predominantly provides services.
-P-card providers furnish these codes to businesses as a way to help them know which p-card purchases should be reported on a 1099.
-Purchases made to vendors with MCCs labeling them service providers are reportable while purchases made to goods providers are not.
+P-card providers furnish these codes to businesses as a way to distinguish which P-card purchases should be reported on.
+Purchases made to vendors with MCCs labeling them as service providers are reportable, while purchases made to goods providers are not.

 MICR